 The next day, I sat down and with the desire to keep it simple, I drew the following.
 I liked the design so much, it was up on Redbubble before I even started carving the pumpkin.

 Last year I tried various methods to transfer images from plans onto pumpkins.
 Pencils left no marks or damaged the skin, marker pens ran once the pumpkin juices welled up with cutting, and I would end up with colourful hands and stained pumpkin flesh.
 Covering the pumpkin with masking tape and drawing over that left me with sticky residue on my tools.

 In the end, I chose sticking a printed out version of the plan to the pumpkin, and quickly going round the lines with a sharp craft knife, only cutting very shallow lines.
 The second I start cutting, the pumpkin releases juices, which make the paper soggy and the ink start to run, so speed is of the essence, as is planning, as lines close to previously cut lines can become blurred, and the paper harder to cut once it has got wet.

 The size of the printed version is also important.
 If you are creating an image to be photographed, you need to bare in mind the final carving will be three dimensional, and on a curved surface.
-This may mean some of your lines don't look as light as you would like because the side of the shape is blocking the light, or the image is bowed as it goes around the edge of the pumpkin.
+This may mean some of your lines don't look as light as you would like because the side of the cut pumpkin edge is blocking the light, or the image is bowed as it goes around the edge of the pumpkin.